zapier/visual-builder/docs/_partners/zap-templates.md

 - _Needs a unique title/description:_ Your template was submitted with non-unique titles.
 Please reference [title](https://platform.zapier.com/partners/zap-templates#how-to-write-a-zap-template-title) and [description](https://platform.zapier.com/partners/zap-templates#how-to-write-a-zap-template-description) style guidelines and resubmit.
 - _Has content or style guide issues:_ There are other specific issues with your template - please review additional provided detail and general guidelines.
-- _Usecase is too specific:_ Templates are meant to be broad, starter usecases.
+- _Use case is too specific:_ Templates are meant to be broad, starter usecases.
 Most commonly they have two steps, possibly three if a partner's integration value comes primarily from search actions.
 Templates with too many steps become too specific to be useful - we recommend building tutorials and referencing Shared Zaps for these.
 - _Mappings are incorrect or incomplete:_ Fields that were available from your trigger or preceding actions were not mapped, or not mapped accurately.
 Refer to [Action step guidelines.](https://platform.zapier.com/partners/zap-templates#2-add-an-action-step)
 - _Template already exists:_ Template duplicates another public template, or you submitted duplicates.
 Please consult the [Zapier App Directory](https://zapier.com/apps) to explore our public templates.
 - _Content should be in English:_ We only support Zap Templates in English.